 2. ‘An abuse of the antiquities act’

-In two executive orders signed on Monday, president Trump shrunk the size of Bears Ears and Grand Staircase-Escalante by about almost 2 million acres altogether.
+In two executive orders signed recently, President Trump shrunk the size of Bears Ears and Grand Staircase-Escalante by about almost 2 million acres altogether.
 Trump believes that his Democratic predecessors have been abusing the Antiquities Act that was established over a century ago.
 Trump claims that there is too much “federal overreach” and he thinks that “some people think that the natural resources of Utah should be controlled by a small handful of very distant bureaucrats located in Washington.
 And guess what?
 They’re wrong.”

 Next: People don’t think this will actually benefit the local economies of the area.